 This story comes to us from USDA ARS’s Ag Research Journal, authored by Ann Perry.
-After reading it, Rachel and Kathy got on the phone to talk about how exciting this information is.
+It’s interesting for a number of reasons.
 First, it calls into question things we thought we knew about soil carbon and where it was in the soil profile.
 It also represents a kind of science that’s hard to do.
 You need special equipment and sampling techniques that go beyond the usual ‘send a grad student into the field with a shovel and a bucket’ and can’t be funded by a more-typical inexpensive grant.
 Finally, understanding where carbon is stored and how we might improve that process means that farmers and ranchers can be superheroes when it comes to cooling the planet.
 Since each of the last 3 years have each been labeled the hottest on record, this could be a big deal!
 You go, Superheroes!

 For years, many agronomists believed that significant levels of soil carbon only accumulated near the soil surface.
 So when four Agricultural Research Service scientists submitted a research paper claiming that large amounts of soil carbon were sequestered as deeply as 5 feet in the soil profile—and by annual as well as perennial crops—they had some trouble getting their paper through the review process.